gothinkster/angular-realworld-example-app/README.md

 # ![Angular 2 Example App](logo.png)

-> Example Angular 2 codebase that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### Angular 2 codebase containing real world examples (CRUD, auth, advanced patterns, etc)

 ### [Demo](https://angular2.realworld.io)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

 This codebase was created to demonstrate a fully fledged application built with Angular 2 that interacts with an actual backend server including CRUD operations, authentication, routing, pagination, and more.
-It adheres to the [RealWorld](https://github.com/gothinkster/realworld) frontend specifications and communicates with a [backend API](https://github.com/gothinkster/realworld/blob/master/API.md) for CRUD operations.
+We've gone to great lengths to adhere to the [Angular 2 Styleguide](https://angular.io/styleguide) & best practices.

+Additionally, there is an Angular 1.5 version of this codebase that you can [fork](https://github.com/gothinkster/angularjs-realworld-example-app) and/or [learn how to recreate](https://thinkster.io/angularjs-es6-tutorial).

-**The codebase is now feature complete and the RFC is open.
-Your input is greatly appreciated; please submit bug fixes via pull requests & feedback via issues.**
+**This codebase is now feature complete and the RFC is open.** Your input is greatly appreciated; please submit bug fixes via pull requests & feedback via issues.

+# How it works

-We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc).
+We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
 We also have a **[live workshop we're holding on October 22nd](https://thinkster.io/announcements/angular-2-workshop)** where we'll break the codebase down, explain how everything works, and do a Q&A session.

 Additionally, an upcoming step-by-step tutorial is being written for [Thinkster.io](https://thinkster.io/) that will cover recreating the codebase from scatch (watch this repo to stay updated!)

+### Making requests to the backend API

+For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
+You can view [the API spec here](https://github.com/gothinkster/realworld/tree/master/api) which contains all routes & responses for the server.
+The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).

-## Getting started
+# Getting started

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Building the project
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-### Making requests to the backend API

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
-You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/API.md) which contains all routes & responses for the server.
-The source code for the backend server (available for Node, Rails and Django) can be found in the [RealWorld repo](https://github.com/gothinkster/realworld).

 ## Functionality overview